 Planning for the future can be challenging, but there are many helpful resources out there.
-Here are a few websites that you might find useful.
+Here are a few that you might find useful.

 This website offers a Conversation Starter Kit to help you plan a discussion with your health care proxy, family and/or friends.
 It also offers a guide to speaking with your health care provider about your wishes.
 Both kits are available in English, Spanish, French and Mandarin.